From the Executive Director

 The body of OCF carries the hope of Jesus Christ into the military society through its members, programs, and small group fellowships.

-Spring Canyon in Buena Vista, CO, and White Sulphur Springs in Manns Choice, PA, combined for approximately 20,261 camper days in 2015.
+Spring Canyon in Buena Vista, CO, and White Sulphur Springs in Manns Choice, PA, combined for approximately 24,087 camper days from June 2017-May 2018.
 These centers are two of OCF’s primary training grounds for those who live, work, and minister in the military society.

 Academies & ROTC